 A recent study found that high levels of anxiety deplete your skin’s natural moisture reserves.
 It can suppress hyaluronic acid production, which causes dryness and dullness.
 If you already have sensitive skin, this increased water loss over time can also make your skin more prone to having a red, chapped appearance.

 Naturopathic Medicine has a number of tools to help heal the skin in a holistic multi-faceted manner and is particularly effective in providing strategies and techniques for managing stress.
-To book a free 15 minute consultation to learn more about how I can help you achieve glowing, healthy skin give my awesome reception team a call at the Integrative Health Institute at 416-260-6038 or leave a message here.
+To book a free 15 minute consultation to learn more about how I can help you achieve glowing, healthy skin give my awesome reception team a call at the Connected Health and Skin at 416-477-7546 or leave a message here.

 Have a beautiful day!